 A groundbreaking memoir about disability from a Pulitzer-nominated writer and philosopher

-I was in a bar in Brooklyn listening to two men discuss whether or not my life was worth living.
-Roy was arguing that being born with a disability was a tragedy.
-I told him I was grateful for the experiences my body had led me through.
+I am in a bar in Brooklyn listening to two men, my friends, discuss whether or not my life was worth living.

 So begins Chloe Cooper Jones's bold account of moving through the world in a body that looks different than most.
 Born with a rare congenital condition called sacral agenesis, she must contend not only with her own physical pain, but the emotional discomfort of others.